-Meet Polly, our Design and Content Editor in the People Powered Results team.
-Polly’s job is to make our workshops and engagement as accessible as possible, using her visual design skills to explain the complex topics we work on, or create templates so that everyone can participate.
+Meet Polly, our former Design and Content Editor in the People Powered Results team.
+Polly’s job was to make our workshops and engagement as accessible as possible, using her visual design skills to explain the complex topics we work on, or create templates so that everyone can participate.

 2020 was a year of change for the People Powered Results team.
 We quickly adapted the way we work in response to Covid-19 and at the same time, Nesta appointed a new CEO and was developing its strategy.
 As a result of this, People Powered Results became a Nesta owned enterprise.
 This means we not only continue to support work focused on Nesta’s new missions, but we also continue to work across the UK on issues that are broader than the focus of the Nesta strategy, and important to the public systems and communities that we partner with.